-We've put together a list of every Mac laptop and desktop computer you can buy from Apple so you can find the perfect Mac for your lifestyle.
-With nine different types of Macs to choose from, each one with a variety of customization options, it can be tricky to pick out the model that's just right.
+We've put together a list of every Mac you can buy from Apple so you can find the perfect laptop or desktop computer for your lifestyle.
+With so many Macs to choose from, each one with a variety of customization options, it can be tricky to pick out the model that's just right.
 From the fast, reliable, and versatile feel of the MacBook Pro, to the efficient and compact powerhouse that is the Mac mini and the extreme high-end Mac Pro, there's a lot for you to consider before picking out the ideal Mac for your workload and needs.

-With up to eight cores, the 16-inch MacBook Pro is the most powerful MacBook in Apple's current lineup.
-It has the fastest 9th-generation Intel Core i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
+With up to eight cores, the biggest MacBook in Apple's current lineup packs a lot of power.
+It has the 9th-generation Intel Core i7 or i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
 The base models start with 512GB of SSD storage but can be upgraded to 8TB.

-This budget-model iMac is designed with dual-core 7th-generation Intel Core i5 processor, Turbo Boost up to 3.6GHz, 8GB 2133MHz memory, configurable to 16GB, 1TB Storage.
-It has Intel Iris Plus Graphics 640 and two thunderbolt 3 ports and a 1920-by-1080 sRGB display.
+This budget-model iMac is designed with a 2.3GHz dual-core 7th-generation Intel Core i5 processor, Turbo Boost up to 3.6GHz, 8GB 2133MHz memory, configurable to 16GB, 1TB Storage.
+It has Intel Iris Plus Graphics 640 and two Thunderbolt 3 ports and a 1920-by-1080 sRGB display.
 It's not Retina, but it's the cheapest Mac desktop you can buy.

 The 21.5-inch iMac has a 4K retina display.
 Depending on the model you choose, you can turbo Boost up to 4.1GHz, but you always get 1TB of storage.
 This iMac has a 3.6GHz quad-core 8th-generation Intel Core i3 processor or 3.0GHz 6-core 8th-generation Intel Core i5 processor and Radeon Pro 555X with 2GB of GDDR5 memory or Radeon Pro 560X with 4GB of GDDR5 memory.
 While both options have up to 32GB of configurable memory, you can choose between 8GB 2400MHz DDR4 memory and 8GB 2666MHz DDR4 memory sizes.

 The Mac Pro is the ultimate machine for professionals, created for maximum performance, expansion, and configurability.
 An Intel Xeon processor can be configured with up to 28 cores.
 A high-performance memory system boasts up to a 1.5TB capacity, eight PCIe expansion slots, and the world's most powerful graphics card.
 Then there's Apple Afterburner, an accelerator card that enables playback of three streams of 8K ProRes RAW video simultaneously.
-If you have the money, this has everything when it starts delivering on Dec.
-19.
+If you have the money, this has everything.

 Find the perfect Mac for your lifestyle

-Apple's line of Mac desktop and laptop computers is pretty significant when you lay it out like this.
+Apple's line of Mac desktop and laptop computers is pretty significant when you lay it out every Mac you can buy from Apple.
 When you take into account the different processor speeds, core options, and upgradable specs, your options are practically unlimited, which means picking the perfect Mac can be tricky.
 Apple also updates its Mac laptop lineup yearly and desktop lineup every two years, if not more often.

 The desktop lineup, which includes the iMac, the iMac Pro, the Mac Pro, and the Mac Mini, are ideal for stationary computing whether you're a hobbyist writer or a professional movie editor.
 For a more portable workflow that can work in a desktop situation, the Mac laptop line, combined with a compatible monitor brings versatility to your computing life.